rcheiko/smart-contract-defi-usd-token/README.md

 4/ For withdraw :
 - approve number of USD on the fund wallet for the swap contract
-- approve number of lty token you want to withdraw to the swap contract
+- approve number of LUSDC token you want to withdraw to the swap contract